zeynepsturan/30-Days-Of-Python-TR/readme.md

 ![Running python script](./images/running_python_script.png)

 🌕  Harikasınız.
-You have just completed day 1 challenge and you are on your way to greatness.
+Challenge'ın ilk gününü tamamladınız ve başarıya doğru ilerliyorsunuz.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises - 1.
 Gün

-### Exercise: Level 1
+### Alıştırma: Level 1

 1. Check the python version you are using
 2. Open the python interactive shell and do the following operations.
 The operands are 3 and 4.